Standards

 What is the process to develop accessibility standards?

-- The Minister of Justice shares the recommendations with the public
+- Government shares AAB recommendations with public

-- Government implements the standard
+- Government finalizes standard

 Standard Development Committees